 Don’t Treat It At Home

 Do not try to make your dog sick.
 This may not be necessary and, in some circumstances, can be harmful to your pet.
 Causing a dog to vomit irritant material can cause more damage to the gullet.
 In addition, vomiting a foamy substance can make it much more likely that your dog inhales some of the bubbles, causing breathing difficulties and inhalation pneumonia.
-Instead, follow your vet’s advice.
+When I called the pet poison helpline about a dog that had eaten dishwasher soap, I was advised not to make the dog sick for this very reason.
+Whether you should make a dog vomit for soap ingestion will depend on the exact soap consumed, so follow your vet’s advice.

 Will My Dog Be Okay?

 Ingestion of soap products may do no harm at all, especially if eaten in small volumes.
 However, more serious consequences could result if large volumes of soap are consumed or soaps containing high levels of toxic substances are eaten.
 Data from the Pet Poison Helpline suggests that about three-quarters of dogs that eat liquid soap in capsules show symptoms, whilst the number is thought to be a lot lower for hand soap.

 In all cases of soap ingestion, it is advisable to contact your vet for advice.
 It may be that monitoring your dog’s symptoms is all that is necessary- but giving your vet the heads up is a good idea, anyway.
 In some cases of soap toxicity, your vet may need to treat your pet more aggressively.
 If ingestion of the soap has caused ulceration or burns to the mouth, esophagus, or stomach, then your pet may need to be hospitalized to treat any vomiting and diarrhea.
 They will need to be provided with supportive treatment, such as intravenous fluids or drugs to protect the stomach lining.